Latest number of positive Isle of Wight Coronavirus tests | Isle of Wight News from OnTheWight

-Since Friday 23rd October the number of positive Coronavirus (Covid-19) tests on the Isle of Wight increased by eight.
+Since Saturday 24th October the number of positive Coronavirus (Covid-19) tests on the Isle of Wight increased by nine.

 Live map